LesliTech/Lesli/docs/about/demo.md

     <img src="/images/engines/shield/screenshot-login.png">
 </lesli-browser>

-> The Lesli Docker demo includes all official Lesli modules pre-installed, along with a set of sample data for testing and exploration.
+> The Lesli Docker demo and Rails demo template includes all official Lesli modules pre-installed, along with a set of sample data for testing and exploration.